-By Andrew Lambe.
-12th June 2017
+By Andrew Lambe, 12th June 2017 (Updated 19th October 2017)

 The reason it is being delayed is to do with high-level discussions around the proposed 5th EU AML Directive (AML5D).
 These discussions and considerations will have an impact on the legislative drafting process and according to the Department of Finance, means that the original 4AMLD transposition date of 26th June 2017 is no longer feasible.
 Our latest information is that this central register of beneficial ownership, when implemented, will only be accessible by tax authorities and designated government bodies.
 However, the Scandinavian countries are pushing to have the register fully accessible by members of the public as part of AML5D discussions.

-When the final part of AML4D is finally implemented, it is expected companies will have at least 3 months to file details of ultimate beneficial owners with the Central Register.
+It is important to remember that all companies currently have a requirement to maintain an internal register of beneficial owners.
 For more information or assistance on creating and maintaining your register of ultimate beneficial owners, please don’t hesitate to contact a member of our cosec team on +353 1 6461625 or email us at email@example.com.

 Contact us now for further details